 A tank too small for your betta can also impact its growth.
 Many people wrongly believe that betta fish are happy in small spaces, but this is untrue.
 So how big should a betta fish tank be?
 Personally, I wouldn’t recommend a tank smaller than 5 gallons, and if you have the space, 10-15 gallons for a single betta fish is perfect.

 A tank that is too small will cause stress to your betta fish, and stress will impact not only a betta’s growth but also its general health.
 If you notice unusual horizontal stripes developing on your betta’s body, these are called stress stripes and are a sure sign of stress.

 I also explained above that betta fish release a growth-inhibiting hormone.
 If they are in a small tank, they will be exposed to high levels of their own growth-inhibiting hormone, which will likely cause stunted growth.

 As you can see, quite a few factors can impact a bettas growth rate and maximum size.
 Unlike some larger fish species, the difference between a full-size betta fish and one with restricted or stunted growth is not huge.

 Baby betta fry requires good food and a healthy environment for the best growth, and even at the juvenile stage, they will need a protein-rich diet for continued growth.
-At the adult stage, a betta usually stops growing, so this is the best time to supplement their diets with fish flakes and pellets.
+A betta usually stops growing at the adult stage, so this is the best time to supplement their diets with fish flakes and pellets.

 If your betta is a healthy fish, it should grow naturally without any problems.
 Still, if you notice that your betta fish growth rate appears slower than the typical suggested in this article, you should take note of the factors that could impact its growth.
 You can often fix potential issues relatively quickly and get your betta growing again.